/24 – The Internet’s Smallest Block

 • Small networks (Class C) had 256 addresses

-Traffic engineering is an answer to why large blocks are announced as /24s.
+Traffic engineering began to result in large blocks being announced as /24s.
 Traffic for an organization’s addresses might not be spread evenly.
 One /24 could get a disproportionately heavy load.
 The network’s operator might want that heavy load to use one path and the rest of the traffic to use another.
+Although the organization had received a single large block via a CIDR allocation they were once again taking up many slots in the global table by routing it as individual /24 networks.
+This is called deaggregation.
+Keeping all addresses in a single announcement is called aggregation.

 The example network ensures that most traffic for 10.31.8.0/24 comes from Upstream 2 telling it about the more specific – smaller – /24.
 The whole /19 network is announced to both upstreams.

 The internet engineers who developed the CIDR strategy in 1993 described two benefits.
 One was that “more-appropriately sized blocks” could stave off depletion.
 The other was “an immediate decrease in the number [of] routing table entries”.
+The networks carrying traffic for those downstream networks need to have what internet engineers call the full ‘default free’ routing table.
+With the table size growing rapidly, as well as traffic increasing exponentially the equipment of the day was strained.

 The early IPv4 distribution policies noted that conservation and routability are often “conflicting goals.”
 Traffic engineering could be added to that.